donnemartin/system-design-primer/README.md

 * **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
     * Removes the need to install [X.509 certificates](https://en.wikipedia.org/wiki/X.509) on each server
-* **Session persistence** - Issue cookies and route a specific client's requests to same instance if the web apps do not keep track of sessions
+* **Session persistence** - Issue cookies to route a specific client’s requests to the same backend instance, avoiding the need for a shared session store.

 To protect against failures, it's common to set up multiple load balancers, either in [active-passive](#active-passive) or [active-active](#active-active) mode.